-Optimistically, the diversity is a sign that the theory has a relatively clear core idea and sufficiently explicit conceptualisation, that it can generate/structure different kinds of usage and even produce anomalies for itself in interesting ways.
+Optimistically, the diversity is a sign that the theory has a relatively clear core idea and sufficiently explicit conceptualization, that it can generate/structure different kinds of usage and even produce anomalies for itself in interesting ways.
 The many critiques of the theory are in my view (mainly!) a sign of strength.
-You don't criticise a theory that is so vague that it does not do much.
-If the theory is distinct enough, you can produce precise problems and these are then interesting too - and only possible to get to by starting from this theory (2003: 22).
+You don't criticize a theory that is so vague that it does not do much.
+If the theory is distinct enough, you can produce precise problems and these are then interesting too - and only possible to get to by starting from this theory.50

-So how clear is the 'core idea' that security operates like a self-referential practice?
-Quite unlike any other concept in security studies, securitisation theory captures the idea that security is an essentially contested concept.
-It allows the analyst to show that securitisers can use one and the same label to refer to entirely different ideas.
-Thierry Balzacq (2005: 181) has argued, however, that a preoccupation with security as a self-referential practice has rendered securitisation analysts blind to the existence of 'brute threats', threats that are not affected by the way we talk about them (third emphasis added).
-For example, climate modelling suggests that climate change brings with it a number of brute threats.
+So how clear is this 'core idea'; that security operates like a self-referential practice?
+Quite unlike any other concept in security studies, securitization theory captures the idea that security is an essentially contested concept.
+It allows the analyst to show that securitizers can use one and the same label to refer to entirely different ideas.
+Thierry Balzacq has argued, however, that a preoccupation with security as a self-referential practice has rendered securitization analysts blind to the existence of 'brute threats', threats that are not affected by the way we talk about them.
+For example, climate modeling suggests that climate change brings with it a number of brute threats.
 Regardless of how the governments of Tuvalu and those of the Kiribati Atoll frame global sea levels rising, these islands will simply disappear should the seas rise to a certain point.
+In line with this, Rita Floyd has argued that securitizations of objective existential threats are qualitatively different from securitizations that refer to perceived threats only and that in such cases securitization might be the right thing to do.
+Indeed for her the existence of objective existential threat is one of three criteria that render a securitization just/morally right.